brianjoseff/website/content/_index.md

 Here's a smattering of things I've interacted with that struck me in some way.

 ### Books
-- Social Conquest of the Earth
+- Social Conquest of the Earth _by E. O. Wilson_
 - On China _by Henry Kissinger_
-- Thinking, Fast and Slow
+- Thinking, Fast and Slow _by Daniel Kahneman_
 - Manias, Panics, and Crashes: A History of Financial Crises _by Charles Kindelberger_
-- Siddhartha
+- Siddhartha _by Hermann Hesse_
 - The Dhammapada
-- All the King’s Men
+- All the King’s Men _by Robert Penn Warren_
-- Invisible Man
+- Invisible Man _by Ralph Ellison_
-- The Righteous Mind
+- The Righteous Mind _by Jonathan Haidt_
 - A History of Western Philosophy _by Bertrand Russell_
 - Swann’s Way _by Marcel Proust_
-- Sea-wolf
+- Sea-wolf _by Jack London_
-- Information Doesn’t Want to Be Free
+- Information Doesn’t Want to Be Free _by Cory Doctorow_

 ### Articles & Essays
 - Resistance, Rebellion, and Death: Essays _by Albert Camus_